JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 1.190033 seconds (40.24 k allocations: 1.069 GiB, 21.73% gc time)
 0.071805 seconds (789 allocations: 27.641 KiB)
 ```
-Using the GPU speeded the computation by more than ten times.
+Using GPU speeded the computation by more than ten times.
 ```@raw html
 </p></details>
 ```